tslaird/ClusterSearch/README.md

 ```
 parse_blastp_helpers.filter_blasttable("results/cluster_blast_out.txt", filter_params="qseqid == 'PaaA' and bitscore >= 250 or qseqid == 'PaaB' and bitscore >= 200")
 ```
-Any of the columns of the blast output file can be filtered in a similar manner
+Any of the columns of the blast output file can be filtered in a similar manner.

 ### Parsing the filtered tabular blast output to identify gene clusters